Your cookie preferences

 Streaming on a laptop

-And as budgets get bigger and streaming in higher quality becomes the norm, it’s important to get the best broadband available for a smooth streaming experience.
+And as streaming service prices rise and high-quality online content becomes more popular, it’s important to get the best broadband available for a smooth streaming experience at home.

 What is streaming?

-Streaming involves watching any video content directly on the internet, without the need to download any files or use any specific equipment.
+Streaming involves watching any video content directly on the internet without downloading any files or using any specific equipment.

 It’s different from live TV in that streaming includes the option to select what you want and to start watching at a time that suits you.
 You’re also able to pause, rewind and fast forward as you please.